swisstackle/swisstackle.github.io/_posts/2024-05-30-SystematicMomentumPart1.md

 }
 qb.ObjectStore.SaveJson<Dictionary<string, List<(string, double, decimal)>>>("MoreThan40_2.json", symbolsMoreThanForty);
 ```
+This is where we filter out all the symbols that have enough momentum.

 This line might need some explanation: `if(member.Key != members.Last().Key && date >= new DateTime(1998, 1, 1).AddDays(186))`

 186 real days is approximately 125 trading days, which is how many data points we need to calculate the momentum score, so we do not start calculating it until we reach +186 days in our csv file.

-We iterate through each entry in the csv file, get the historical data of 125 days for each of the symbols in the row entry, then iterate through all the 125 bars of that symbol, update the indicators manually each time.
+Then, we iterate through each entry in the csv file, get the historical data of 125 days for each of the symbols in the row entry, then iterate through all the 125 bars of that symbol, update the indicators manually each time.

 Then we check if the momentum score ends up being more than 40, and if yes, we add the symbol to the list `value`.